larispoli/immunoassay-lot-correction/README.md

 - **Fundamental assay changes:** If a complete antibody replacement or assay format change occurred, the new conditions may warrant a new reference lot.
 Values corrected to the new reference are not directly comparable to values corrected to the previous one.
 This effectively creates two separate analytical eras that should be documented (Wilson et al. 2021).
 - **Scale, not relationships:** The choice of reference lot does not affect the relative correction between any two plates.
 It only sets the absolute scale that corrected values are expressed on.

-### Tier 2 Implications

-If the selected reference lot has no biological reference sample data, Tier 2 will not be available.
-The pipeline alerts you to this after selection.
-If Tier 2 validation is important for your dataset, consider selecting a lot that has reference sample data.

 ## Reference Samples